-Statement Description Tags parental-agents Defines a list of delegation agents to be used by primary and secondary zones. zone parental-source Specifies which local IPv4 source ad- dress is used to send parental DS queries. dnssec parental-source-v6 Specifies which local IPv6 source ad- dress is used to send parental DS queries. dnssec pid-file Specifies the pathname of the file where the server writes its process ID. server plugin Configures plugins in named. conf. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. query, server prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. security, server preferred-glue Controls the order of glue records in an A or AAAA response. query prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log mes- sages. logging continues on next page
+Statement Description Tags parent-ds-ttl Sets the time to live (TTL) of the DS RRset used by the parent zone. dnssec parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. zone, dnssec parental-agents Defines a list of delegation agents to be used by primary and secondary zones. zone parental-source Specifies which local IPv4 source ad- dress is used to send parental DS queries. dnssec parental-source-v6 Specifies which local IPv6 source ad- dress is used to send parental DS queries. dnssec pid-file Specifies the pathname of the file where the server writes its process ID. server plugin Configures plugins in named. conf. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. server, query prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. server, security preferred-glue Controls the order of glue records in an A or AAAA response. query continues on next page